lyas81300/RedMagic/README.md

 ## 🖥️ About

-**MyTool** is an interactive command-line multitool written in Python, designed around a large modular menu.
+**RedMagic** is an interactive command-line multitool written in Python, designed around a large modular menu.

 The project is being developed as a single, easy-to-use CLI containing utilities for:

-- 🌐 Network & IP utilities
+* 🌐 Network & IP utilities
-- 🛠️ General-purpose utilities
+* 🛠️ General-purpose utilities
-- 🔐 Hashing, encoding & cryptography-related helpers
+* 🔐 Hashing, encoding & cryptography-related helpers
-- 📁 File and data utilities
+* 📁 File and data utilities
-- 🧪 Developer / testing utilities
+* 🧪 Developer / testing utilities
-- 🎲 Generators and miscellaneous tools
+* 🎲 Generators and miscellaneous tools
-- 🔌 A future plugin system
+* 🔌 A future plugin system

-The goal is to turn MyTool into a **clean, modular and extensible toolbox** where new modules can be added without rewriting the whole application.
+The goal is to turn RedMagic into a **clean, modular and extensible toolbox** where new modules can be added without rewriting the whole application.

-> **Important:** MyTool is currently a work in progress.
+> **Important:** RedMagic is currently a work in progress.
 Some menu entries are prototypes, placeholders or unfinished modules and should not be considered production-ready.

 ---